-TAKE ACTION: How you can help protect the Federal Subsistence Board
+TAKE ACTION: How you can help protect rural subsistence

 Image courtesy of Natalea Berganier.

-The Federal Subsistence Board is in jeopardy.
-The Departments of the Interior and Agriculture are currently accepting comments on the future of the Federal Subsistence Board, because some organizations are opposing the rural subsistence priority for fish and game, aiming to significantly limit the Board's authority and eliminate the representation of rural Alaskans and Alaska Natives in the Board’s decisions.
+The Alaska Federal Subsistence Management Program is in jeopardy.
+The Departments of the Interior and Agriculture are currently accepting comments on the future of the Management Program and the Federal Subsistence Board, because some organizations with sport hunting interests are opposing the rural subsistence priority for fish and game, aiming to significantly limit the Board's authority, eliminate the representation of rural Alaskans and Alaska Natives in the Board’s decisions, and remove protections for rural subsistence users in Alaska.

-Last May, the Safari Club International submitted a petition to diminish the authority of the Federal Subsistence Board (FSB), which would effectively eliminate the voices of rural Alaskans and Alaska Natives at the management table and end rural subsistence priority in Alaska.
-Shortly after, multiple organizations, including KRITFC, submitted responses in favor of maintaining the FSB:
+Last May, the Safari Club International submitted a petition to diminish the authority of the Federal Subsistence Board (FSB) and overhaul the Federal Subsistence Management Program, which would effectively eliminate the voices of rural Alaskans and Alaska Natives at the management table and end rural subsistence priority in Alaska.
+Shortly after, multiple organizations, including KRITFC, submitted responses in favor of maintaining the FSB and Management Program.

-On January 20, the Alaska Federation of Natives (AFN) hosted a webinar that addressed how the Board operates and its importance, explained the current threats to the FSB, and provided a tutorial on how to submit comments in support of the Federal Subsistence Board.
-You can watch that webinar here.
+On January 20, 2026, the Alaska Federation of Natives (AFN) hosted a webinar that addressed how the Board and Federal Subsistence Management Program operate and their importance, explained the current threats to rural subsistence hunting, fishing, and trapping, and provided a tutorial on how to submit comments in support of the Federal Subsistence Management Program and FSB.
+Read KRITFC’s comment here.

 AFN also put together a comprehensive fact sheet to get you up to speed, but you can also learn more by reading this article from Rhonda McBride or this op-ed by Tom Kizzia.